openshift/ansible-service-broker/docs/debugging.md

 ```bash
 curl -k -H "Authorization: Bearer $(oc whoami -t)" https://$(oc get routes --no-headers | awk '{print $2}')/ansible-service-broker/v2/catalog
 ```
+## Forcing a relist

+The catalog's inventory of `ServiceClasses` for the Ansible Broker can be manually refreshed by using the `relist` feature.
+To force a relist, run the commmand `oc edit clusterservicebroker ansible-service-broker`.
+This will open the document in your `$EDITOR`.
+Search for the field `relistRequests`; it will be an integer number.
+Incremement this value by one, save and quit the document.
+This will force the Service Catalog to make a `/catalog` request against the broker, refreshing all of the available `ServiceClasses.

 ## Debugging APBs